 ZonalMarking.net's Michael Cox uses the FREE FourFourTwo/Opta StatsZone

-Stats Zone is a free-download app from FourFourTwo powered by stats from Opta, updated LIVE in-play.
+Stats Zone is a free-download app from FourFourTwo powered by stats from Opta, updated LIVE in-play, and pre-loaded with all data from the 2011/12 and 2010/11 Premier League and Champions League.
 Stats Zone is brought to you in association with FFT's bet partners Coral

 Download SZ • Europa League SZ • Read more about it • More SZ analysis